holaphil/amazing-maple-e08ae/src/pages/portfolio/project-3.md

 ---
 About this role...

-As a **Principal Product Manager**, I managed new product innovation within Verizon Media's content studio team, RYOT Studio.
+As a **Principal Product Manager**, I supported new product innovation within Verizon Media's content studio team, RYOT Studio.
 This team was responsible for creating next-gen content across multiple media platforms including video, mobile, AR, and VR.
 My focus was to **identify and drive innovative improvements** for RYOT’s team of 25+ content creators, creative directors, business analysts, and account executives.
 During my time in this role, I managed the end-to-end process across multiple product design, development, and data teams including **leading all phases of product design, development, and delivery**.

 <HR>

->
 > "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away." -Antoine de Saint-Exupery

 <HR>